eronoobos/Civ5FantasyMapScript/readme.txt

+-- instead of base tile, any unoccupied continental tiles should be filled with a region as every other, which leaves the question why aren't they getting filled as normal by growRegions?
 -- add minimum to dice roll function (so that wet climates can more consistently put forests & jungles)?
 -- try to figure out what causes texture errors?
 -- allow more than one ally, with probabilities for each and make the appearance of any ally dependent upon latitudes. (plains for example should have tundra, desert, and grassland)